rcp0041/srm/README.md

 > motor.grain.tb
 8.95849341578629
 ```
-Or you can query the `motor` object for its initial chamber pressure:
+Or you can query the `motor` object for its initial thrust:
 ```
 > motor.thrust(0)
 8211.251083700156